MohammedA888/Connect-4/README.md

 # Connect-4
-Connect 4 game designed with HTML, CSS, JavaScript, and JQuery
+Connect 4 game designed with HTML, CSS, JavaScript, and jQuery